caocmai/Checkr/README.md

 ## Run locally
+It is recommended that this project is run in a virtual environment.
 To run the project make sure you create a virtual environment and activate the environment.
-Once inside a virtual environment run `pip install -r requirements.txt` in the shell.
+Once inside a virtual environment run `pip install -r requirements.txt` in the shell to install all the dependencies.

 Then navigate to the directory of the project that contains the `manage.py` file and to run locally run `python manage.py runserver` to activate the server.